wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

 WP-Members 3.1.8 is a major update.
 There are no database changes (rollback is possible).
 See changelog for important details.
 Minimum WP version is 3.6.
+WP-Members 3.1.8.1 corrects a minor issue for text area fields.
+See changelog.

 == Screenshots ==